Skip to main content

 • Event Name Column (optional): If your event table contains multiple events, you can set the column that distinguishes them.

 • Ignore Columns (optional): You can configure columns of the event table that you want Mitzu to ignore.
-Mitzu won't index these fields or list them on the Insights page.
+Mitzu won't index or list these fields on the Insights page.

 List of the event tables